kreijack/bombrowser/tests/TESTS.md

 ### Test 8.4 - date dialog
 Test description
-- insert code 82040 in the "BOMBrowser codes list" window, then press search
+- insert code 820040 in the "BOMBrowser codes list" window
+- press search
 - press the right mouse button on the first entry and select "Revise/copy code..." command
 - A "BOM Browser select date dialog" appears; double click on the first entry